kirandash/css/flexbox/readme.md

 5. `justify-content: space-between` to evenly space items.
 6. `flex: 1 0 auto;` For flex items to take full space with no gap after the justify-content
 7. `flex: 1 1 auto;` Allowing flex item in drop down to grow if wide content or even shrink if content is narrow.
 So it can drop to next line

+### 2.4 Social Media Menu
+1. nav-social.css
+2. screen-reader-text class for hiding text on visual browsers but can be readable on screen readers.
+Accessibility purpose.
+3. All icons are shown based on href tag link.